 • Any other valid identification document accepted by the National Identity Management Commission (NIMC).

 NOTE: You can only enroll for NIN only once.
 The NIN cannot be issued to another person once it has been issued to you.
 This helps the Federal Government of Nigeria to keep all your records in their database and identify you.
-Remember that Enrolment for the NIN is Free.
+Remember that Enrollment for the NIN is Free.
 People asking you for money for enrolment are fraudsters and should be reported.

 LEAVE A REPLY